 6. Launch a DIY Peer-To-Peer Fundraising Campaign

 Encourage them to form fundraising teams among the different clubs and sports to fuel a sense of healthy competition.
-A key to this is providing each team with an easy-to-follow fundraising toolkit to ensure they can spend more time fundraising and less time worrying about the administrative and technical aspects of collecting donations.
+A key to this is providing each team with an easy-to-follow nonprofit fundraising toolkit to ensure they spend more time fundraising and less time worrying about the administrative and technical aspects of collecting donations.

 7. Set Up a Rivalry Competition